This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Does needle size impact thread tension balance?

-Smaller needles grip threads more securely, needing looser tension to prevent puckering and breakage.
+Larger needles create bigger fabric holes, reducing friction and requiring tighter tension.
+Smaller needles grip thread more securely, needing looser settings to prevent puckering and breakage.

 Why does tension change during long projects?